lloydmills/O365Admin/README.md

 Helper Functions

 ####Test-O365ExchangeSessionState
-checks for an active implicit remoting session to outlook.com
+Checks for an active implicit remoting session to outlook.com

 ####Reconnect-O365Exchange
-works with Test-O365ExchangeSessionState to reconnect the remoting session if something went wrong.
+Works with Test-O365ExchangeSessionState to reconnect the remoting session if something went wrong.

+###Examples
 Connect to Exchange and Lync:

 ```PowerShell